Introduction to Bacon & the Art of Living

 We stopped at a pub.
 Andreas wanted to learn about our plan.
 He ordered a beer, and I asked for wine.
 Everybody in the pub looked up.
 The bar lady was slightly thrown off.
 “Wine!” she gasped, “I am sure we have a bottle somewhere!”
 She disappeared into the back and emerged with a bottle in hand with not a small air of satisfaction.
 (5)

 Andreas was not surprised that there was no company in Cape Town curing large quantities of good quality bacon.
 He asked me many questions that I could not answer.
-I knew how to do dry-cured bacon and my dad’s molasses bacon but knew nothing about the chemical process of bacon curing or the modern techniques of making it.
+I knew how to do dry-cured bacon and my dad’s molasses bacon but knew nothing about the chemical process of bacon curing or its modern techniques.

 It was one of the easiest animals to take alive on the ship for slaughter during the voyage.
 This practice led to a brilliant idea for ships to set pigs free on uninhabited islands to provide food for shipwrecked sailors.
 (6) When the Dutch East Indian Company set up their refreshment station at the Cape in 1652, they did it for a similar reason as pigs were left on islands, namely to ensure the supply of fresh meat along with the obvious supply of fresh water for ships travelling to the East.
 The Dutch brought domesticated European pigs on the three ships which arrived in Table Bay Harbour in 1652.
 These died within months of landing, and piglets did not live longer than a few days.
 Later on, two varieties of pigs were found at the Cape.
 A Dutch breed and a Chinese breed that had dainty meat and claws like dogs.
 (7)